Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Numerical results for a lossy thermal bosonic channel

+With this information, we can easily calculate $I(X;Y)$.
+Numerically, we find that $I(X;Y)$ calculated from the above method is approximately equal to the $I(X;Y)$ that we obtain from a Gaussian modulation protocol with the underlying channel as thermal channel.
+We invoke this approximation in the numerics.
+This approximation has been proven rigorously in \cite{Renes}.

-The second term that we need to calculate is the Holevo information $\sup_{\mathcal{U}_{A\rightarrow BE} \in \mathcal{S}}I(Y;E)_{\mathcal{E}_{\theta} }$ for a key-generation protocol that uses Gaussian-modulation of coherent states and homodyne detection.
-To this end, we need to calculate the parameters $\gamma_{11}$, $\gamma_{22}$, and $\gamma_{12}$ for the discrete-modulation protocol in order to obtain the covariance matrix in \eqref{eq:covariance_matrix_eb}.
+The second term that we need to calculate is the Holevo information $\sup_{\mathcal{U}_{A\rightarrow BE} \in \mathcal{S}}\chi(Y;E)_{\mathcal{E}_{\theta} }$ for a key-generation protocol that uses Gaussian modulation of coherent states and homodyne/heterodyne detection.
+To this end, we need to calculate the parameters $\gamma_{11}$, $\gamma_{22}$, and $\gamma_{12}$ for the discrete-modulation protocol in order to obtain the covariance matrix in \eqref{eq:covariance_matrix_eb} or in \eqref{eq:covariance_matrix_eb1}.
 These can be calculated numerically.
-However, note that $\theta(N_S)$ and $\overline{\rho}$ have the same covariance matrix, due to the second moment of the Gauss-Hermite approximation and Gaussian distribution being the same.
-Since we are considering the underlying channel as a pure-loss channel, we can calculate the parameters $\gamma_{22}$ and $\gamma_{12}$ that would be observed by Alice and Bob during the protocol.
-To do so, we follow the calculation given in detail in Section~7 of \cite{Laudenbach}.
+However, note that $\theta(N_S)$ and $\overline{\rho}$ have the same covariance matrix due to the second moment of the Gauss-Hermite approximation and Gaussian distribution being the same.
+Since we are considering the underlying channel as a lossy thermal bosonic channel, we can calculate the parameters $\gamma_{22}$ and $\gamma_{12}$ using the analytical formulas given in Section~7 of \cite{Laudenbach}.
+From the values of $\gamma_{12}$ and $\gamma_{22}$ we now have to estimate the parameters $\gamma_{12}^G$ and $\gamma_{22}^G$.
+To this end, we apply Proposition~\ref{prop:estimategaussian}.
+When applying Proposition~\ref{prop:estimategaussian}, it is necessary to make a choice for the parameters $c_1$, $a$ and $K$.
+In our example considered here, we take the conservative choices $c_1 = 100$, $K=10^4$, and $a=5$.

-When applying Proposition~\ref{prop:estimategaussian}, it is necessary to make a choice for the parameters $c_1$ and $c_2$.
-In our example considered here, we take the conservative choice of $c_1 = c_2 = 100$.
-Let us emphasize that the interpretation of this choice is that the parameters $\sqrt{\mathbb{E}\left[(Q_B- \mathbb{E}[Q_B])^4\right]}$ and $\sqrt{\mathbb{E}\left[(Q_A - \mathbb{E}[Q_A])^2(Q_B - \mathbb{E}[Q_B])^2\right]}$ that would be observed in a hypothetical Gaussian modulation protocol are no larger than 100 times those observed in the discrete modulation protocol.
-One could certainly criticize this choice and demand that higher values of $c_1$ and $c_2$ be chosen.
-However, we note that it is always possible for Alice and Bob to overcome more conservative choices and achieve the same secret key rates simply by taking the constellation size to be higher than that considered in our example.